-A Verbal Abuser, Once Set Aside, Doesn’t Hold The Same Power
+Define Yourself So a Verbal Abuser Doesn’t Hold The Same Power Over You

 I was able to see the abuse for what it was almost the instant he said it.
 I was able to release the nonsense.
 It did not affect me further than the disappointment I tend to feel when I realize he cannot function within our “relationship” without feeding his urge to put me down.

-Once, he asked me how I was doing at work and I replied, “I love my job!”
+Once not too long ago, he asked me how I was doing at work and I replied, “I love my job!”
 Later, he told me that I was purposely trying to hurt his feelings when I answered that way.
-He said that it hurts him to see me happy.
+Translated, he said that it hurts him to see me happy.